JimKing100/PrivacyContest/README.md

 #### other files

-- writeup.pdf - contains documentation and explanation for the algorithm including a mathematical privacy proof.
+- writeup.pdf - contains documentation and an explanation for the algorithm including a mathematical privacy proof.
 - requirements.txt - a pip dependency file

 ### Setup and Running the Code